digital-asset/docs.daml.com/docs/2.8.0/docs/app-dev/services.rst

 .. event-query-service:

-Event Query Service (EXPERIMENTAL)
+Event Query Service (BETA)
 ==================================

 Use the **event query service** to obtain a party-specific view of contract events.

-Contract events can be queried by contract id or contract key.
-If the events being queried are not visible to the requesting parties, the service returns an empty structure.
-This service returns consumed contracts up until they are pruned.
+The gRPC API is geared towards providing ledger streams to off-ledger components that maintain queryable state.
+This service allows for simple event queries without requiring any off-ledger components like the JSON API.

+The Event Query Service makes it possible to retrieve create and archive events associated with a contract id or contract key.
+This API will only return events where at least one of the requesting parties is a stakeholder of the contract.
+In the case where the contract is still active the ``archive_event`` will be unset.

 In the case of contract keys, a number of contracts may have used the contract key over time.
-The latest contract is returned first, with earlier contracts being returned in subsequent calls with a populated continuation token.
+The latest contract events are returned first.
+To access earlier contract key events use the ``continuation_token`` returned in the ``GetEventsByContractKeyResponse`` in a subsequent ``GetEventsByContractKeyRequest``.

+If there are no events that match the request criteria or the requested events are not visible to the requesting parties then an empty structure will be returned.
+This service can only return events associated with consumed contracts until they are pruned.

 .. note::